Buddhist Symbols Overview

 Conclusion - The Power of Buddhist Symbols

 Symbols are a great guidepost for anyone who is looking to learn more about Buddhism.
-While memorizing the symbols is very important, it is recommended that you look past the symbols in order to know their true meaning.
+While memorizing the symbols is very important, it is recommended that you look past the symbols to know their true meaning.